 We will give a mathematically rigorous definition of π by actually proving that the ratio of the circumference of any circle to its diameter is a constant value.

 Find out more and register HERE

 Want to receive email updates and reminders for our monthly events?
 Sign up for our mailing list on the left!

-Thank you Eastlink for a Half-Million Dollar Donation!!!
+Thank you Eastlink for renewing your Half-Million Dollar Donation!!!

 On June 17th, 2014 we announced a partnership with Eastlink.

-Thank You to Lee Bragg and Eastlink for this generous donation!
+Thank You to Lee Bragg and Eastlink for these generous donations!

 Math Circles in the News:

-Check out an article about NS Math Circles in the Community Herald!
+Check out an article about NS Math Circles in Dal News!

 Join in the fun today!